Still Life with a Turkey Pie, by 17th century Dutch artist Pieter Claesz (Wikimedia Commons)

 Three thousand five hundred calories in one meal.
-Maybe you’re so tired after all that turkey, stuffing, potatoes, cranberry sauce and pie because it’s a big job just lifting the fork to your mouth so many times and chewing all that food.
+Maybe you’re so tired after all that turkey, stuffing, potatoes, vegetables, cranberry sauce, and pie because it’s a big job just lifting the fork to your mouth so many times and chewing all that food.

 For years people have blamed the turkey, saying it’s the natural chemical L-tryptophan in it that is the culprit.